 This gigantic leap forward enabled survey work to be processed more efficiently and enabled Line Surveys to develop its workforce from the initial four in 1988 to fifteen in 2001.

 From July 2001 LSTC worked alongside Line Surveys to provide engineering consultancy services.

 Peter Papanastasiou (left) who had previously worked for Balfour Beatty, Clough Smith and Interserve was appointed as a co-director along with Nick (centre) and Martin (right).

 With Peter’s wealth of knowledge and experience, the aim of this new company was to take the expertise provided by Line Surveys to a new level in providing engineering and design consultancy services to the UK Power and Railway Industries.

-The two companies were merged in 2004 to enable the development of the company to progress further.
+The two companies were merged in 2004 and successfully grew to 60 employees.

 LSTC has since acquired a cable route design company and an earthing company, Earthing Risk Management (ERM), and now has over 100 employees sharing knowledge and expertise, benefiting clients.